Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

 \subsection{Regularization}

 In the previous sections, we have illustrated an artificial neural network that is constructed analogous to neuronal networks in the brain.
-A model is only given a rough structure a priori, within which they have a huge number of parameters to adjust by learning from the training set.
-While we already understand that this is an extraordinarily powerful process, this method of learning comes with its own set of challenges.
+A priori, a model is only given a rough structure, within which it has a huge number of parameters to adjust by learning from the training set.
+While we already understand that this is an extraordinarily powerful approach, this method of learning comes with its own set of challenges.
 The most prominent of them is the generalization of the rules learned from training data to unseen data.

-We have already encountered in the previous chapter how the naive optimization of a linear model reduces the generalization.
+We have already encountered in the previous chapter how the naive optimization of a linear model reduces its generalization.
 However, we have also seen how the generalization error can be improved by reducing the variance at the cost of a biased model using regularization .
-Training neural network comes with the same issue and the same solution: we are always showing the algorithm we built the training that is limited in one way or another and we need to make sure that the neural network does not learn particularities of that given training set, but actually extracts a general knowledge.
+Training neural networks comes with the same issue: we are always showing the model we built a training set that is limited in one way or another and we need to make sure that the neural network does not learn particularities of that given training set, but actually extracts a general knowledge.
 As we will discuss in the following, the mitigation strategies of regularization encountered for linear models can be similarly used for neural networks.